-LRS Application for a Second Waste Transfer Station Temporarily Stopped
+Plans for a Second Waste Transfer Station Put to a Stop

 This proposed waste transfer station would move and dump about 4 million pounds of garbage near our homes, and about 400 garbage trucks would travel through our community roads every day.

-When LRS submitted their application for this project, they were tasked with notifying the owners of properties surrounding the proposed facility of their plans.
+When LRS submitted their application for this project, they were tasked with notifying the tenants who occupy the areas surrounding the proposed site facility of their plans.
 Upon review of their application, it was found that LRS did not provide proper notice to all parties.

-If we go through this process again, we urge the people of West Chicago to make their voices heard to ensure that our home does not become a dumping ground!
-Please use this link to let the alderman know that if LRS continues its pursuit of a garbage transfer station that you will continue to fight: https://protectwestchicago.com/contact-us
+If LRS decides to go through this process again, we urge the people of West Chicago to make their voices heard to ensure that our home does not become a dumping ground!

 Protect West Chicago is a diverse coalition of neighbors, business owners, and community leaders from West Chicago opposed to the construction of another garbage waste transfer station in our community.